miruji/GASS/README.md

   end
 end
 ```
 > Local variables will be searched first in the local block, then higher up to the global function itself.
 The very last instance of search is the parameters of the global function.
-In addition, all changes will be saved only at the local block level.
+All new variables will remain only inside the block, and changes will be applied to the found instances
 ```
-proc test:
+test:
   a = 10
-  proc:
+  :
     b = 15
     a += b \\ a = 25
   end
-  \\ in this place no b variable println(a) \\ a = 10
+  \\ in this place no b variable println(a) \\ a = 25
 end
 ```
 Block declaration rule: